virtual-kubelet/systemk/README.md

 This is an virtual kubelet provider that interacts with systemd.
 The aim is to make this to work with K3S and go from there.

+`vks` will start pods as plain processes, there are no cgroups (yet, maybe systemd will allow for this easily), but generally there is no isolation.
+You basically use the k8s control plane to start linux processes.
+There is also no address space allocated to the PODs specically, you are using the host's networking.

+"Images" are referencing (Debian) packages, these will be apt-get installed.
+Discoverying that an installed package is no longer used is hard, so this will not be done.

 ## Questions

 * Pods can contain multiple containers.
 In systemd each container is a Unit (file).
 How can we keep track of these diff.
 Units and re-create the Pod when we need to?
 * Pod storage, secret etc. Just something on disk? `/var/lib/<something>`?
+* How to provision a Debian system to be able to join a k3s cluster?
+Something very minimal is needed here. _Maybe_ getting to k3s super early will help.
+We can then install extra things to configure?
+* Add a private repo for debian packages.
+I.e. I want to install latest CoreDNS which isn't in Debian.
+I need to add a repo for this...
+How?

 ## Use with K3S